 To sum up, we have reviewed the research work of crosstalk between plasmonic waveguides.
 The theoretical studies involved in the evaluation of crosstalk are briefly reviewed.
 Generally, most methods for evaluating crosstalk closely relate to the impact of coupling length on crosstalk, that is, the larger the coupling length is, the smaller the crosstalk is.
 Therefore, crosstalk can also be roughly measured by calculating the coupling length between the two waveguides.
 Whereas, the three crosstalk evaluation methods listed in this paper focus on different parameters of the waveguides, which make it possible to evaluate crosstalk effectively by choosing the specific method reasonably according to different real applications.
 Moreover, the main approaches to reduce crosstalk have been illustrated as two categories with examples.
 One means is changing waveguide placement while the other one is inserting medium.
-Concern changing waveguide placement, the transmission characteristics of the waveguide itself is not affected, but more space is taken up, which will reduce the integration of PICs.
+Concerning changing waveguide placement, the transmission characteristics of the waveguide itself is not affected, but more space is taken up, which will reduce the integration of PICs.
 Conversely, when using the method of inserting medium, crosstalk between waveguides can be obviously reduced in smaller space.
-However, the inserted medium can weaken the transmission characteristics of different types of waveguides and the actual circuit requirements simultaneously, thus to choose appropriate crosstalk suppression method which is beneficial to improve the density of PICs.
+However, the inserted medium can weaken the transmission characteristics of waveguide to some extent, which will increase the loss of transmission energy.
+Facing real application, one should consider the characteristics of different types of waveguides and the actual circuit requirements simultaneously, thus to choose appropriate crosstalk suppression method which is beneficial to improve the density of PICs.

-It is widely believed that plasmonic waveguide has potential application in optical interconnection due to its low crosstalk.
-Crosstalk is an inevitable issue we have to pay close attention to in PICs and optical interconnection application.
+It is widely believed that plasmonic waveguide has potential applications in optical interconnection due to its low crosstalk.
+Crosstalk is an inevitable issue we have to pay close attention to in PICs and optical interconnection applications.
 Except for the aforementioned methods, there are other similar extended methods can be considered.
-For example, when apply the approach of inserting metallic strips, silver strips could be replaced with gold or aluminum.
+For example, when applying the approach of inserting metallic strips, silver strips could be replaced with gold or aluminum.
 Regarding the approach of placing auxiliary waveguide, different materials and different structures other than silicon waveguide could be introduced.
-Although we mainly review the crosstalk between two adjacent waveguides, it also lays a foundation for the study of crosstalk between multiple waveguides, such as triple-waveguide coupler [47].
-In addition, it can be used for reference to explore the optimized structure of graphene plasmonic waveguides [48,43].
-Ref.
-[49] proposed an original method for coupling control by using adiabatic elimination scheme, and it provided a new way in achieving dense optical waveguide would work for crosstalk study of other type waveguides, and provide references for design of waveguides and relevant devices used in PICs and optical interconnection fields.
+Although we mainly review the crosstalk between two adjacent waveguides, it also lays a foundation for the study of crosstalk between multiple waveguides, such as triple-waveguide coupler47.
+In addition, it can be used as a reference exploring the optimized structure of graphene plasmonic waveguides^{48,43}.
+Ref.49 proposed an original method for coupling control by using adiabatic elimination scheme, and it provided a new way in achieving dense optical waveguiding with negligible crosstalk.
+In short, we believe that the crosstalk research between plasmonic waveguides would work for crosstalk study of other type waveguides, and provide references for design of waveguides and relevant devices used in PICs and optical interconnection fields.